Tagirijus/ledger-add/README.md

 	Date [2015/10/25]:

-Now you either enter the date you want the transaction to have (maybe the 15th october) ...
+Now you either enter the date you want the transaction to have (maybe the 15th october 2015) ...

 	Date [2015/10/25]: 2015/10/15